katiekeegan/website/content/personal/flight.md

 ## International Studies and Philosophy

-I've been very lucky to have spent around 2-3 months a year visiting my Japanese family for much of my life.
-I've also been fortunate to attend kindergarten, elementary school, and middle school for periods of time in Fujinomiya, Shizuoka.
+I've been very lucky to have spent around 2-3 months a year visiting my Japanese family for much of my life, during which I attended kindergarten, elementary school, and middle school in Fujinomiya, Shizuoka.

-Having this international upbringing inspired me to learn more about the intersections of cultural diversity, philosophy, and history through MBU courses such as these:
+Having this international upbringing inspired me to study Asian history, philosophy, and globalization topics through MBU courses such as these:
 - _Modern Political Thought: Global Justice_
 - _International Relations_
 - _Mediation and Conflict Resolution_
 - _Intercultural Communication_
+- _Politics of Food_
 - _Gender in Asian Cultures_
 - _Asian Art History_
+- _Buddhism_
+- _Japan and Globalization: A Cultural Approach_